Skip to main content

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the Soemu Toyoda Tribunal Transcripts must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Soemu Toyoda tribunal Transcripts must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

 After the war, high level leaders of both the German and Japanese governments were tried for war crimes.
-Because of Admiral Toyoda's positon at the end of the war he was charged as a war criminal and tried in Tokyo, Japan before a military tribunal in October 1948.
+Because of Admiral Toyoda's position at the end of the war, he was charged as a war criminal and tried in Tokyo, Japan before a military tribunal in October 1948.
 Toyoda was charged with violating "the laws and customs of war" (p.
 9 of MSS 195 Bx 1 Vol. 1.)
-The charged specified that Toyoda had:
+The charge specified that Toyoda had:

 To this charge Admiral Toyoda plead not guilty and was subsequently the only one of the accused Japanese War criminals found not guilty on all counts.
 In 1957 Toyoda died of a heart attack.